Bifurcation of critical points along gap-continuous families of subspaces: Acknowledgements

 \section{Acknowledgements}

-This work started when the first-named author was staying at the {\sl Institut f\"ur Mathematik}, {\sl Humboldt Universit\"at zu Berlin}, and finished when the second-named author was staying at the {\sl Dipartimento di Matematica}, {\sl Universit\`a degli Studi di Bari Aldo Moro}.
-So, the authors would like to acknowledge both the departments for their kind hospitality.
+This work was commenced when the first author stayed at the {\sl Institut f\"ur Mathematik}, {\sl Humboldt Universit\"at zu Berlin}, and it was continued during a visit of the second author at the {\sl Dipartimento di Matematica}, {\sl Universit\`a degli Studi di Bari Aldo Moro}.
+The authors would like to thank both departments for their kind hospitality.

 Anna Maria Candela\\ Dipartimento di Matematica\\ Universit\`a degli Studi di Bari ``Aldo Moro''\\ Campus Universitario\\ Via E. Orabona, 4\\ 70125 Bari\\ Italy\\ E-mail: annamaria.candela@uniba.it